-Each of the Audit Committee, the CGNC Committee, and the EHS Committee is chaired by an independent director (each a "Committee Chair").
+Each of the Audit Committee, the CGNC Committee, the EHS Committee and the Risk Committee is chaired by an independent director (each a "Committee Chair").
 The Committee Chairs are responsible for the management and the effective performance of their respective committees.
 The board has developed a mandate for each Committee Chair which also includes taking all reasonable measures to ensure that the respective committee fully executes its mandate, including taking all reasonable steps to ensure that such committee works as a cohesive team and arranging for the availability of adequate resources and access to information and management to support the committee's work.